turkcellcloud/jupyter-openshift/README.md

 oc status
 ```

 A postgresql and the jupyterhub pod should have been created.
-I've defined the replica count of jupyterhub as zero because we need to do some extra configs in order to prevent it getting erros.
+I've defined the replica count of jupyterhub as zero because we need to do some extra configs in order to prevent it from getting erros.
 These configurations are;

 * Give ``anyuid`` permission to jupyter service account.
-This is required for running cull-idle service on JupyterHub otherwise it errors out.
+This is required for running cull-idle service on jupyterhub otherwise it errors out.
-* Create configMap that includes most of our JupyterHub customizations.
+* Create configMap that includes most of our jupyterhub customizations.
-* Copy your certificate files, inject them to JupyterHub pod via secrets.
+* Copy your certificate files, inject them to jupyterhub pod via secrets.

-So, run:

 ```
 oc adm policy add-scc-to-user anyuid system:serviceaccount:datascience:jupyter